 Strategic corporate development

-The firm’s five-year business plan is to continue to selectively grow assets under management across our three business units.
-We do not have any pre-specified limits on the number of accounts or assets under management, but instead focus on measured growth and a philosophy of only taking on new business when we are confident we can add value to our clients without jeopardising the quality of work for existing relationships.
-Our business plan is consistent with the firm’s mission, which is to be the leading real estate investment management firm by consistently outperforming benchmarks on both an absolute and risk-adjusted basis and by providing exemplary client service.
-We do not seek to be the biggest real estate investment manager in terms of assets under management, but rather to grow our business organically through delivery of strong performance and excellent client service.
+The firm’s business plan for the next three years is to selectively grow assets under management across our three business units.
+Our business plan is consistent with the firm’s mission, which is to be the leading real estate investment management firm by consistently outperforming benchmarks on both an absolute and a risk-adjusted basis, and by providing exemplary client service.
+We do not seek to be the biggest real estate investment manager in terms of assets under management, but rather to grow our business organically by delivering strong performance and excellent client service.
+As a result, the growth path we have set is a measured one.

 Certain Heitman subsidiaries are registered with the appropriate regulatory authorities in the US and abroad and, as such, are subject to applicable regulatory schemes.
 These operating subsidiaries have implemented their own tailored compliance policies to insure adherence to governing rules and regulations.